intersystems/isc-ipm-js/docs/user-guide.md

 </Resource>
 ```

+After the build completes, the hash of package.json and package-lock.json are stored, and npm ci will not run again unless those change (or you indicate that install should be forced).

+The angular build process accepts two flags (in relevant zpm module lifecycle commands) to control its behavior:
+* `-DAngular.NoBuild=1` will suppress the npm install and Angular build (useful, for example, to load in updates to classes only)
+* `-DAngular.ForceInstall=1` will force running `npm ci` even if it seems unnecessary (that is, package.json and package-lock.json are unchanged)

-When you package your solution (e.g., via `zpm "your-app package"`) the *built* Angular UI will be included, so the build will not need to run for clients downloading your package from a registry (e.g., using [zpm-registry](https://openexchange.intersystems.com/package/zpm-registry)).
+When you package your solution (e.g., via `zpm "your-app publish"`) the *built* Angular UI will be included, so the build will not need to run for clients downloading your package from a registry (e.g., using [zpm-registry](https://openexchange.intersystems.com/package/zpm-registry)).

 ## Web application for Angular Path Location Strategy